Balloon Payment Loan Calculator

 - You are getting a $150,000 mortgage loan with a 3 year fixed interest rate of 4.5%.
 After that the rate can change.
-You want to know what your monthly payment will be for the first 3 years and how much you'll still owe after that.
-Enter:
+You want to know what your monthly payment will be for the first 3 years and how much you'll still owe.

 - Leave everything the same, just change the Payment to 1000

-- Press the Balloon Only button, and you will see that you can pay your friend back with $7,216.72 (plus any daily interest on that amount that has accrued since the last payment).
+- Press the Balloon Only button and you will see that you can pay your friend back with $7,246.79.

 Please support this website by sharing it with your friends and family.